 Udaipur is one of my favourite cities in Rajasthan with plenty of things to do.
 In this post I will share some of the best places to visit in Udaipur in 2 days.

 Both times I visited Rajasthan Udaipur was a welcome respite where I spent a couple of days to recover from India’s chaos.
 Udaipur is less hectic than other cities in India and I discovered many romantic spots in the hills and around Udaipur’s lakes.

-It is a nice place to relax near one of the lakes, try out the organic food in the vegetarian cafe’s, help out volunteering at the animal aid rescue center or visit Seva Mandir’s projects in Delwara.
-There is lots to see and do to keep you busy for a couple of days, but 2 days are the recommended minimum of time to see Udaipur.
+It is a nice place to relax, try out the organic food in the vegetarian cafe’s, help out volunteering at the animal aid rescue center or visit Seva Mandir’s projects in Delwara.
+There are a lot of things to do to keep you busy for a couple of days, but 2 days are the recommended minimum of time to see Udaipur.

-Travel Guide to the best things to do in Udaipur
+Travel Guide to the best places to visit in Udaipur in 2 days

 It was a warm and humid afternoon when I took a tuk tuk up to the monsoon palace.
 The palace was once owned by the Mewar royal family.
 The palace itself though is not the main attraction.
 What makes this place worth visiting is the location.